-4.4.1.2.1.
-The all-electric range city AER{city} for OVC-HEVs or OVC-FCHVs shall be determined from the charge-depleting Type 1 test described in paragraph 3.2.4.1., 3.2.4.2. and 3.2.4.3. of this annex as part of the Option 1 test sequence by driving the applicable WLTP city test cycle according to paragraph 1.4.2.2. of this annex.
+- 4.4.1.2.
+All-electric range city AER{city} - 4.4.1.2.1.
+The all-electric range city AER{city} for OVC-HEVs or OVC-FCHVs shall be determined from the charge-depleting Type 1 test described in paragraphs 3.2.4.1., 3.2.4.2. and 3.2.4.3. of this annex as part of the Option 1 test sequence by driving the applicable WLTP city test cycle according to paragraph 1.4.2.2. of this annex.
 The AER{city} is defined as the distance driven from the beginning of the charge-depleting Type 1 test to the point in time where the combustion engine or fuel cell in the case of OVC-FCHVs starts consuming fuel.

-The point in time where the combustion engine starts consuming fuel shall be considered as the break-off criterion and shall replace the break-off criterion described in paragraph 3.2.4.4.
+The point in time where the combustion engine or fuel cell in the case of OVC-FCHVs starts consuming fuel shall be considered as the break-off criterion and shall replace the break-off criterion described in paragraph 3.2.4.4.